david0811/BCSD_CornYields_UQ/README.md

 # Assessing the suitability of downscaled and bias-corrected climate information for use in agricultural modeling

-This respository contains all data and code required to reproduce the analysis in: *Lafferty et. al., Assessing the suitability of downscaled and bias-corrected climate information for use in agricultural modeling (2020)*.
+This respository contains all data and code required to reproduce the analysis in:
+*Lafferty et. al., Assessing the suitability of downscaled and bias-corrected climate information for use in agricultural modeling (2020)*.

+To run the analysis start to finish, run all cells in each notebook in the following order:
+1. `usda/usda_records.ipynb`
+2. `ag_model/fit_model/ag_model_fit.ipynb` (this notebook produces Figure 1)
+3. `analysis/county_agvar.ipynb` (this notebook produces Figure 2)
+4. `analysis/county_yield.ipynb` (this notebook produces Figure 3)
+5. `analysis/national.ipynb` (this notebook produces Figure 4)

 ***Note:*** The `agvars` and `plotting_tools` directories were stored with [Git LFS](https://git-lfs.github.com).
 If you don't want to install Git LFS, you can access their contents [here](https://uillinoisedu-my.sharepoint.com/:f:/g/personal/davidcl2_illinois_edu/EgrWzY0BfhpFrUhqRmLFUXEBwHk84o_eWusCtMqyfsGJww?e=G9ofNy).

 Python packages required:
+- `numpy`
+- `matplotlib`
+- `pandas`
 - `geopandas`
+- `scipy`
+- `statsmodels`
+- `scikit-learn`
-- `scipy.stats`
+- `jupyterlab`
+For the conda environment used throughout the analysis, see `environment.yml`.